Give Us A Call!

 What Are Eaves Of A House & Why Are They Important?

 The eaves of a house do far more than finish the roof edge.
-They direct water, feed attic ventilation, and protect siding and foundations so homes in Grimes and surrounding areas stay dry, efficient, and comfortable.
+They direct water, support attic ventilation, and protect siding and foundations so homes in Grimes and surrounding areas stay dry, efficient, and comfortable.
+When properly designed and maintained, eaves become one of the most important defensive systems on your home.

 Eaves Defined: Parts And Terminology

 Eaves are the horizontal roof edges that extend past exterior walls to create a protective overhang.
-Think of them as a small system at the roofline that manages water and airflow where your home is most vulnerable.
-Knowing the components helps you discuss repairs and upgrades confidently in Grimes and surrounding areas.
+Think of them as a small but critical system at the roofline that manages water and airflow where your home is most vulnerable.
+Understanding each component helps homeowners in Grimes and surrounding areas make better decisions about repairs, upgrades, and maintenance.

 Soffit

-- Materials: Vinyl, aluminum, fiber cement, or wood based on look and upkeep preferences.
+• Materials: Vinyl, aluminum, fiber cement, or wood based on durability and maintenance preferences.

 Fascia